rstacruz/remount/docs/faq.md

 > Q: Will it work with Preact?

-Yes, try it with the `preact-compat` package.
+Yes!
+Try it with the `preact-compat` package.
 Make sure you set up your Webpack configuration as the preact-compat docs [suggests](https://www.npmjs.com/package/preact-compat#usage-with-webpack).

 ## Happy face

 > Q: Who's that guy in the README cover photo?

 I stole [@rem](https://twitter.com/rem)'s face from [uifaces.com](https://uifaces.com/).

+## Issue tracker

+> Q: I have a question not in this FAQ.

+Search the [issue tracker](https://github.com/rstacruz/remount/issues) to see if anyone else reported your issue.
+Feel free to open a new issue if not.